 "I have every confidence in Jos and the rest of the squad coping without me."

-England batsman Sam Billings will also be unavailable for Friday's second match, with a decision on his availability for Sunday's final match to be taken in due course.
+England batsman Sam Billings will also be unavailable for Friday, with a decision on his availability for Sunday's final match yet to be taken.

-Billings did not train on Thursday after he suffered a bruised left collarbone while fielding in Tuesday's first ODI.
+Billings did not train on Thursday after he suffered a bruised left collarbone while fielding on Tuesday.